bookofproofs/bookofproofs.github.io/_sources/history/20th-century/feller.md

 * Hitler came to power in Germany in 1933 and there was no way that Feller would accept the requirements placed on academics to sign a Nazi oath.
 * Feller went to Copenhagen where he remained until 1934, then he moved to the University of Stockholm where he joined the probability group in the Institute for Insurance Mathematics and Mathematical Statistics headed by Harald Cramér.
 * Being a research associate of Cramér was valuable to Feller, as was the fact that he was able to have useful discussions with Marcel Riesz who was also working in Sweden.
-* In 1938 Feller married Clara Mary Nielsen who had been his student in Kiel; they had no children.
-* Feller and his wife emigrated to the United States in 1939 and he became an associate professor of mathematics at Brown University, in Providence Rhode Island.
 * Feller was still in Copenhagen at this time.
 * Feller became the first executive editor of Mathematical Reviews which started reviewing articles which appeared from July 1939 and the first issue appeared in January 1940.
 * Its successful launch was largely the result of both Neugebauer and Feller's major efforts to get the journal established.